radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 This specification does not define a way for clients and servers to negotiate this functionality on a per-connection basis.
 The RADIUS protocol has little, if any, provisions for capability negotiations, and this specification is not the place to add that functionality.

 Without notification, however, it is possible for clients and servers to have mismatched configurations.
-Where a client is configured to accept reverse CoA packets and the next hop server is not configured to send them, no packets will be sent.
-Where a client is configured to not accept reverse CoA packets and the next hop server is configured to send them, the client will silently discard these packets as per {{RFC2865, Section 3}}.
-In both of those situations, reverse CoA packets will not flow, but there will be no other issues with this misconfiguration.
+Where a client is configured to accept reverse CoA packets and the server is not configured to send them, no packets will be sent.
+Where a client is configured to not accept reverse CoA packets and the server is configured to send them, the client will silently discard these packets as per {{RFC2865, Section 3}}.
+In both of those situations, the reverse CoA functionality will not be available.

+Any matched configuration for reverse CoA is therefore identical to the situation before reverse CoA was defined.
+The relevant issues were discussed above in [](#introduction).

-# Reverse Routing
+# Reverse Routing across Proxies

 In normal RADIUS proxying. the forward routing table uses the User-Name attribute (via the Network Access Identifiers (NAIs) {{?RFC7542}}) to map realms to next hop servers.
 For reverse CoA, {{RFC8559, Section 2.1}} uses the Operator-Name attribute to map operator identifiers to next hop servers.